 - Aerate your flour before measuring.
 Use a large spoon or spatula and stir the flour around to incorporate some air.
 Since flour settles in the bag or container, you should aerate it so you don’t use too much flour and make your bread dry.

-- Make sure to preheat your Dutch oven before baking bread.
+- Preheat the Dutch oven before baking bread.
 You’ll get better dough volume and even cooking when it’s preheated.

-- Bread's a great gift.
+- Makes a great gift.
 Herb and cheese bread makes a delicious and economical food gift or neighbor christmas gift.

 Serving and Storage Tips

-- Cool.
+- Cool first.
 Let the bread cool 30 minutes before slicing.
 If you cut it sooner, the bread will smash together.

 - Cutting bread.
 Once your bread is cool, cut it with a serrated knife and serve with butter.
 Cutting it sooner will smash the bread.